feng-zhe/zhechord/README.md

 The branch basic is freezed and only for bug fix.
 Based on teacher's feedback, it seems the focus should be on fault tolerance.
 The branch master is the active branch and contains advanced functions.

-## TODO
-- unittest for 0 -> 1 -> 3 -> 11 -> 15 -> 1c
-- use 0 as the coordinator for handling data replication on node failure
-- refactor with docker-py
-- use Paxo/Raft/Other to automatically select coordinator among nodes for handling data replication on node failure

 ## Container Prefix
 Because docker containers must have names starting with alphabets.
 So The prefix will be 'CR_' (chord ring).
 Prefix is normally used in requests.
 But internally, the id without prefix will be used.